The library's Databases (Find Articles) page is a good place to start your research.

 CQ Researcher and Facts on File are just two of the databases to gather background knowledge on your topic.
-You will find them under the "Issues" category when you go to the Library link to the left (Canvas nav bar) .
-Here are two videos that will help you get started.
+You will find them under the "Pro/Con" category under the "All Database Types" pull-down:

 For your research assignment, you will need to gather both scholarly articles and popular magazine articles.
 Scholarly articles are also called "academic journal articles" or "peer-reviewed articles".
 These names are all synonyms of one another.